robcolburn/reflux-preload/README.md

     contextTypes: {
       router: React.PropTypes.func
     },
+    // Preload hook: Fires loading action and a promise of data.
     preload: function () {
       return GetPages.load(this.context.router.getCurrentParams());
     },
+    // Checks to see if loading is needed on client-side.
     isLoaded: function () {
       return this.state.wiki.query === this.getParams().query;
     },